At a Glance

 ✨Demonstrate Attention to Detail

-Since the role requires excellent attention to detail, consider bringing examples of how you've managed complex case files or legal documents in the past.
+Since the role requires excellent attention to detail, consider bringing examples of how you've managed complex documents or transactions in the past.
 Highlight any systems or methods you use to ensure accuracy in your work.